department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2022-appts-list-usability/research-findings.md

 # Key Findings
-1. **All users (10 of 10)** were able to **scan through the appointment list** by date, time, status, and type of care.
+1. **All participants (10 of 10)** were able to **scan through the appointment list** by date, time, status, and type of care.
-- Many users wanted the reason for their appointment to be displayed on the appointment list.
+- Many participants wanted the reason for their appointment to be displayed on the appointment list.
-- Users expressed an interest in access to secure messaging from the appointment list.
+- Participants expressed an interest in access to secure messaging from the appointment list.

-2. **A number of users (4 of 10)** struggled to **differentiate between modality** icons - specifically the types of video appointments.
+2. **Several participants (4 of 10)** struggled to **differentiate between modality** icons - specifically the types of video appointments.

 (Note: Outcomes would have differed if details pages were consistent with appointment list items.

-3. **The majority of users (8 of 10)** reported that they **would not print** their appointments from VAOS.
+3. **The majority of participants (8 of 10)** reported that they **would not print** their appointments from VAOS.
-- **All users (10 of 10)** reported using other **digital methods** to manage their appointments.
+- **All participants (10 of 10)** reported using other **digital methods** to manage their appointments.

-4. **Most users (9 of 10)** clicked on the **past appointments** link without assistance from the facilitator.
+4. **Most participants (9 of 10)** clicked on the **past appointments** link without assistance from the facilitator.

-- **The majority of users (8 of 10) did not click on the correct appointment** when asked to locate their **most recent** appointment.
+- **The majority of participants (8 of 10) did not click on the correct appointment** when asked to locate their **most recent** appointment.

-5. **All users (10 of 10) found the details pages easy** to navigate and the information easy to find.
+5. **All participants (10 of 10) found the details pages easy** to navigate and the information easy to find.
-- Users wanted **phone number ext, providers name, help number** and **“join now”** button added.
+- Participants wanted **phone number ext, providers name, help number** and **“join now”** button added.
-- Some users noted that the **only two CTA’s were to cancel or reschedule** with no other options.
+- Some participants noted that the **only two CTA’s were to cancel or reschedule** with no other options.
-- Users wanted to know the reason for canceled appointments.
+- Participants wanted to know the reason for canceled appointments.

 # Details of Findings and Recommendations

-## 1. The appointment list was easy for users to scan for information.
+## 1. The appointment list was easy for participants to scan for information.

-All users (10 of 10) were able to scan through the appointment list and identify the following:
+All participants (10 of 10) were able to scan through the appointment list and identify the following:
 - **Date** - What day the appointments will take place and are grouped by.
 - **Time** - What time the appointment will take place
 - **Status** - Is the appointment canceled?